Contractual Agreements with Faculty Members

 The initial appointment may be for one or two years and may be renewed for successive terms under the same procedures as those applying to faculty members with appointments probationary for tenure.
 After six years of continuous service, subsequent reappointments may be for periods of up to five years but without tenure.

-With the approval of the Vice-President for Academic Affairs and based upon a written description of the teaching and related duties, a faculty position involving full-time teaching for a period of one year may also be designated as a non-tenured position (Per Annum).
+With the approval of the Provost and based upon a written description of the teaching and related duties, a faculty position involving full-time teaching for a period of one year may also be designated as a non-tenured position (Per Annum).

 Normally a Per Annum appointment may be renewed on an annual basis for up to an additional five years, followed by a terminal contract for the seventh year of employment.
-If an exception is made, it will be done by the Vice-President for Academic Affairs in consultation with the appropriate dean and director or chairperson.
+If an exception is made, it will be done by the Provost in consultation with the appropriate dean and director or chairperson.
 Notification of non-renewal shall follow the notice requirements of the Non-Reappointment of Full-Time Faculty Member policy.

 Clinical or Per Annum appointments may be made at the level of Instructor, Assistant Professor, Associate Professor or Professor.
 A Faculty Member with a Clinical or Per Annum appointment is accorded parity of compensation, benefits and perquisites, and governance and voting rights, as with other Faculty members of comparable rank.